ec-jrc/SMDRM/docs/glossary.md

 ## Disaster

-Within the context of SMDRM, a (environmental) disaster can be of the following types:
+Within the context of SMDRM, a (natural) disaster can be of the following types:
 * Floods

 ## Task